Global anomalies in $6D$ gauged supergravities: Anomaly-free gauged N=(1,0) , 6D supergravities: Old, recent and new

 The first three models were found in \cite{Avramis:2005hc,Randjbar-Daemi:1985tdc,Avramis:2005qt} and have been studied in further detail in \cite{Randjbar-Daemi:2004bjl,Pang:2020rir}.
 Their gauge groups, representation content, and the anomaly coefficient two-vectors $ \left(a^\alpha,b_{i}^\alpha,c^\alpha \right)$ are as follows \footnote{Following \cite{Kumar:2010ru}, in reading off $(a,b,c)$ from $I_8$, the freedom in sending $Y\to -Y$ is used to set $a=(-2,-2)$.} (For convenience, we now use the subscript $i$ to denote the rank of the associated simple gauge group factor.)

 As noted in \cite{Randjbar-Daemi:1985tdc}, given that only the adjoint representation of $E_6$ is present, considering the global structure of the gauge group, it can be chosen to be the quotient $\mathrm{E}_{6}/\bbZ_{3}$.
-This group was considered in \cite{Pang:2020rir}, where its global anomalies as well as those of the other two models listed above were studied.
+This group was considered in \cite{Pang:2020rir}, where its global anomalies as well as the global anomalies of the $F_4 \times Sp(9)\times U(1)_R$ were studied.
 We shall come back to this point in Section 4.